ToineSayan/wikivitals-lvl5-04-2022/README.md

 # [dataset] wikivitals-lvl5-04-2022
 A dataset built from vitals articles of Wikipedia - Level 5 in April 2022.

+Dataset used in:
-Used in [Fair Evaluation of Graph Markov Neural Networks](https://arxiv.org/abs/2304.01235) (under review)
+* [Fair Evaluation of Graph Markov Neural Networks](https://arxiv.org/abs/2304.01235) (2023), P. Lemberger & A. Saillenfest (under review)

 ## Description of the dataset

-This dataset is composed of one-hot representations of [Wikipedia's vital level 5 articles](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5) (retrieved from [an archive dated April 01, 2022 (no more available from this website)](https://dumps.wikimedia.org/enwiki/)). <br/>
+This dataset was created from [Wikipedia's vital level 5 articles](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5) (retrieved from [an archive dated April 01, 2022 (no more available from this website)](https://dumps.wikimedia.org/enwiki/)).
+It is a **corpus of documents** with an **underlying graph structure**.
+Each document is associated with a set of 3 labels that form a path in **a label hierarchy**, thus defining **labeling at various levels of granularity**.

-A graph structure was added by collecting HTML links between the vital articles present in the body of the articles.
-Vital articles are the nodes of the graph and HTML links define directed edges between these nodes. <br/>
-Vital articles have been grouped into sections by different Wikipedia contributors; these sections and their subsections have been used to assign to each article 3 levels of classification, the highest level defining a coarse classification and the lowest a fine classification of vital articles.
+## Potential applications

+The dataset can be used to perform the following tasks:
+* single label classification
+* multi-label classification
+* edge prediction

 ## General values